HumicCoils/miko_token/VERIFICATION_GUIDE.md

 2. Verify wallet B received 95 MIKO
 3. Verify 5 MIKO withheld as fee
 4. Use same method any DEX or wallet would use
+5. Accept that ALL transfers incur 5% fee
 ```

 **Success**: